chwar/XRUI/README.md

 card.Show(myElement, false); // Hides some of the content
 ```

 > Note: Keep in mind that hidden elements will not be found with a regular QML query, as they are hidden.
-You can still find them by either keeping a reference to the visual element in your code, or by querying it like this: `card.Query<TemplateContainer>().Where(ve => ve.style.display.value.Equals(DisplayStyle.None)).First()`
+You can still find them by either keeping a reference to the visual element in your code, or by querying it like this:
+>
+> `card.Query<TemplateContainer>().Where(ve => ve.style.display.value.Equals(DisplayStyle.None)).First();`

 ### Menu